C. W. Jensen: Disciplinary history

 Jensen was investigated in 1999 for allegedly claiming improper reimbursement on some meals.
 However, the investigation was suspended when Jensen took medical leave from his police job, claiming trauma from a previous shooting and alcohol abuse meant that he was no longer fit for the job.
 Jensen then requested to continue with his old job in September 2003, which subsequently caused the investigation to resume.
 Jensen was then interviewed by David Corey to determine whether he was fit for duty.
 However, this interview contradicted many of Jensen's previous statements, leading Jensen to claim medical leave again.
 Then-Portland Mayor Vera Katz fired Jensen in March 2004 for engaging in a "pattern of deceptive behavior".
 After Jensen threatened Katz with a lawsuit, a monetary settlement was reached that reinstated him as a captain for retirement reasons.

 Post-retirement

 After retiring from the Portland Police Bureau, Jensen became a television reporter at KGW-TV, the NBC affiliate in Portland.
 Jensen filled the role as police expert.
 Jensen is also the crime and police expert for KXL radio in Portland.
 Most recently Jensen has appeared in a series of television infomercials.
 He has appeared on Maury several times, and has become a frequent contributor on Nancy Grace.
 With the ongoing investigation of the Kyron Horman case in Portland, Oregon, Jensen has appeared on several national news programs as an expert commentator.
-Most recently he appeared on an episode of ID's Real Detective titled "Malice", which chronicled the Dodd investigation and arrest.
+Most recently he appeared on the 01/14/2016 episode of Investigation Discovery's Real Detective titled "Malice", which chronicled the Dodd investigation and arrest.